pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 An active record strategy writes sequenced item namedtuples to database records.

-The library's abstract base class ``AbstractActiveRecordStrategy`` has a method ``append()`` which can be used in concrete implementations of this class to write namedtuples into the database.
+The library's abstract base class ``AbstractActiveRecordStrategy`` has an abstract method ``append()`` which can be used on concrete implementations of this class to write namedtuples into the database.
 Similarly, the method ``get_items()`` can be used to read namedtuples from the database.

-When it is constructed, an active record strategy requires a ``sequenced_item_class`` and a matching ``active_record_class``.
+An active record strategy is constructed with a ``sequenced_item_class`` and a matching ``active_record_class``.
 The field names of a suitable active record class will match the field names of the sequenced item namedtuple.